Standard Medical Deductions

 Determine what portion of the client's income is retained by the group home and used for shelter expenses.
 Count the rest of the amount the group home keeps as a medical expense.
 Accept the group home's statement as verification of shelter expenses.
 If an additional medical expense is claimed, such as health insurance, verification must be provided.

-Example 1: The group home where Ms. K lives keeps $514 of her $564 SSI for her care and state that $0 is for shelter expenses.
-Budget $514 as code 352 TME for medical expenses with an A in the Supplied By.
+Example 1: The group home where Ms. K lives keeps $514 of her $564 SSI for her care and states that $0 is for shelter expenses.
+Budget $514 as medical expenses.

 Example 2: Mr. B is a resident of a group home.
-Of Mr. B's $580 SSA check, the group homes keeps $530 for his care.
+Of Mr. B's $580 SSA check, the group home keeps $530 for his care.
 The group home states that his shelter expense is $300.
 Mr. B reports and verifies that he pays $35 per month in a private medical insurance policy.
-Budget $300 as code 345 HC for shelter expenses.
+Budget $300 for shelter expenses.
 The group home medical expense amount is $230 ($530 - $300 = $230).
 Add the $35 private medical insurance amount to the group home medical expense to get the total medical expenses ($230 + $35 = $265).
-Since $265 is less than the Standard Medical Deduction for group home, $485, code $485 in 352 TME with a G in Supplied By.
+Mr. B is allowed $485 as a medical expense since $265 is less than the Standard Medical Deduction for group homes.